andyngh/noHiC/README.md

 `craq.log`: the log file of this step.

 `CSE.csv`: this file contains the CSEs (Clip-based Structural Errors).
-It has 4 columns, including scaffold name, starting position of a CSE, ending position of a CSE, and error type ("CSE").
-This file will be combined with the errors identified by Inspector for misassembly visualization.
+It has four columns, including scaffold name, starting position of a CSE, ending position of a CSE, and error type ("CSE").
+It will be combined with the errors identified by Inspector for misassembly visualizations.

 `step_3_done.txt`: step completion marker